Program Utah Commercial PACE financing program

 Note: In 2010, the Federal Housing Finance Agency (FHFA), which has authority over mortgage underwriters Fannie Mae and Freddie Mac, directed these enterprises against purchasing mortgages of homes with a PACE lien due to its senior status above a mortgage.
 Most residential PACE activity subsided following this directive; however, some residential PACE programs are now operating with loan loss reserve funds, appropriate disclosures, or other protections meant to address FHFA's concerns.
 Commercial PACE programs were not directly affected by FHFA’s actions, as Fannie Mae and Freddie Mac do not underwrite commercial mortgages.
 Visit PACENation for more information about PACE financing and a comprehensive list of all PACE programs across the country.

 Senate Bill 221 of 2013 authorizes local governments to adopt Commercial* Property Assessed Clean Energy (C-PACE) financing programs.
-Senate Bill 273 of 2017 made several amendments to this program.
-C-PACE allows property owners to finance energy efficiency and renewable energy improvements on their properties through a special assessment on their property tax bill, which is repaid over a period of time not to exceed 20 years.
+Senate Bill 273 of 2017 made several amendments to this program by expanding the scope of eligible projects and more clearly defining the process of developing and financing projects.
+C-PACE allows property owners to finance energy efficiency and clean energy improvements on their properties through a voluntary energy assessment lien that is levied against the owner’s property and repaid to the capital provider.
+The financing term is typically based on the useful life of the improvements and can extend up to 30 years.

-While the program includes a measure of involvement from the local government, Utah's C-PACE program is administered statewide by the Office Energy Development (OED).
-S.B.
-273 expanded the scope of eligible projects.
-The legislation also more clearly outlined the process of creating and financing projects.
+While the program includes a measure of involvement from the local government, Utah's C-PACE program is administered statewide by Sustainable Real Estate Solutions, Inc. (SRS).

-To qualify as a voluntary assessment area, the owner of the property must provide:
+To qualify as an energy assessment area, the owner of the property must provide:

 • The written consent of each person or institution holding a lien on the property